bumpnumb/Pinball/README.md

 This repo is not supposed to be any type of guide to how anyone **should** build or even repair a pinball machine!
 Rather, this is my journey to making one.

 # Why does this exist?
 I guess I have too much spare time on my hands...
-I am a 23 year old machine learning developer looking to pass some time, and i **love** creating things, bonus points if I can learn something along the way.
+I am a 23 year old machine learning developer looking to pass some time, and I **love** creating things, bonus points if I can learn something along the way.
 Before we start, I want to add that I know barely anything about electronics or pinball machines, (If you've found this repo on your own this probably means you know a lot more about electronics and pinball machines than me).
 So if you feel like I'm about to electrocute myself make a issue explaining your concerns :D

 # Is this all there is?
 This repo started out as a single markdown file, however it quickly outgrew what seemed a reasonable size to read through.